EnigmaCurry/d.rymcg.tech/_docker_vm/README.md

 ## Firewall

 By default, all of the TCP ports that are listed in the Makefile (including `SSH_PORT` and `EXTRA_PORTS`) are exposed only to your localhost (`HOSTFWD_HOST='127.0.0.1'`).
-This prevents other hosts on your LAN (or from your router) from accessing your private Docker VM.
+This prevents other hosts on your LAN (or from the internet) from accessing your private Docker VM.

 This is configurable.
-If you wish, you can expose your Docker VM publicly to your LAN.
-Set `HOSTFWD_HOST='*'`.
-There is a preconfigured Makefile target to do this, just run `make install-public`.
+If you wish, you can expose your Docker VM publicly on any or all network interfaces.
+Just run `make install-public` to be a fully public (and secure) docker server.
+You can further limit access by to a single network interface by setting `HOSTFWD_HOST=x.x.x.x` to the IP address of the network interface to allow, or set `HOSTFWD_HOST='*'` to allow all incoming connections (this is exactly what `make install-public` does for you).

 You can install `ufw` to use as a simple firewall to open ports selectively, and to protect your entire workstation.
 The default settings for `ufw` will disable all external inbound connections (and allow all outbound connections).
 Simply install and enable ufw:

 ```
 ## 'pacman -S ufw' or 'apt install ufw'